pavelVPo/extended_UMAP_additional-test/README.md

        - Results of the extended UMAP seem to be more refined.

        - Resulting 2D diagrams seem to be mirrored and rotated one against the other.

+Given the second observation, it is relatively easy to align the figures to make their comparative analysis more manageable:

+      - Flip one of them LR

+      - Rotate until the point clouds will generally match

+The results are given in Figure 9Z6Y_9Z6Z_aligned_afterUMAP.png, imperfect alignment here is because of the global changes in structure: 9Z6Z has one longer and one shorter axes.